dreylago/prefs/README.md

 ## Installing with composer

-The package exists in the packagist repository as `drey/prefs`.
+The package exists in Packagist repository as `drey/prefs`.

 See [drey/prefs](https://packagist.org/packages/drey/prefs).